LabKey/labkey-api-python/README.md

 password mypassword
 ```
 Note that the netrc file only deals with connections at the machine level and should not include a port or protocol designation, meaning both "mymachine.labkey.org:8888" and "https://mymachine.labkey.org" are incorrect.

+### Old credentials
+As of v0.4.0 this API no longer supports using a ``.labkeycredentials.txt`` file, and now uses the .netrc files similar to the other labkey APIs.
+Additional .netrc [setup instructions](https://www.labkey.org/wiki/home/Documentation/page.view?name=netrc) can be found at the link.

 ## Examples